illinois

 Fabyan Villa Museum and Its Frank Lloyd Wright Connection

-Tour the picturesque Fabyan Forest Preserve, with a Japanese garden, a nearby windmill, quirky curios and a codebreaking legacy.
+Tour the picturesque Riverbank estate, with the Fabyan Forest Preserve, a Japanese garden, a windmill, quirky curios (a suspect mummy!) — and a codebreaking legacy.

 The Fabyan Villa can thank Frank Lloyd Wright for its cruciform shape.
 The house and its grounds are worth exploring if you want a day trip from Chicago.